mayankv87/movies-app/README.md

 7. covered some unit test cases

 ## Follow the below instructions to run this app on local
-1. npm install -g @angular/cli (install angular cli globally)
+1. "npm install -g @angular/cli" (install angular cli globally)
-2. npm install (to install all the modules)
+2. "npm install" (to install all the modules)
-3. npm start or ng serve (to start the app)
+3. "npm start" or "ng serve" (to start the app)
 4. URL : http://localhost:4200/

 ## Demo hosted on firebase